rafael2k/elks-viewer/README.md

 ## ELKS C86 (8086-toolchain)

 For building ELKS viewer tools with C86, be it nativelly on ELKS, or on another system crossbuilding, you need ELKS source code, available at https://github.com/ghaerr/elks/ and install 8086-toolchain tools, available here: https://github.com/ghaerr/8086-toolchain/ .
+Follow the instructions here: https://github.com/ghaerr/elks/wiki/Setting-up-the-8086-toolchain-(C86-compiler-and-tools) .

 On Linux, for example, do the following (ELKS source at ~/elks, and ELKS Viewer at ~/elks-viewer, C86 directory "/8086-toolchain"):